aredn/documentation/arednServicesGuide/chat_programs.rst

 Chat Programs
 =============

-`Online chat <https://en.wikipedia.org/wiki/Online_chat>`_ programs include any application which transmits short text messages between the sender and receiver.
+`Online chat <https://en.wikipedia.org/wiki/Online_chat>`_ software includes any program which transmits short text messages between the sender and receiver.
 These realtime keyboard-to-keyboard messages create an environment similar to a spoken conversation.
 A chat session may involve one-to-one communication or group meetings.
 These programs are valuable for quick question/answer interactions where immediate replies are important.
 Timestamped conversation history is typically saved for future reference.

 Chat programs are one of the least network-intensive types of communication programs, so they are a good candidate as low impact services on a mesh network.
 Many chat programs also offer file sharing, which allows you to get two functions within a single program.
-The following list of applications is not comprehensive or complete, but represents a sample of the types of chat programs that might be available for you to use as services on your mesh network.
-Only programs with open source licenses were included in this list, although there are commercial chat applications that can also be used.
+The following list is not comprehensive or complete but represents a sample of the types of chat programs that might be available for you to use as services on your mesh network.
+Only programs with open source licenses were included in this list, although commercial chat software can also be used.

 MeshChat
 --------